purpleidea/mgmt/docs/language-guide.md

 multiple `Depend` lines if necessary.
 Each of these properties also supports the conditional inclusion `elvis` operator as well.

-For example, you may write is:
+For example, you may write:

 ```mcl
 $b = true # for example purposes